bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

   been published.
 Topics discussed included [fuzz testing][], [assumeUTXO][], [ASMap][], [silent payments][], [libbitcoinkernel][], [refactoring (or not)][], and [package relay][].
-Also discussed were two other topics we think deserve special attention:
+Also discussed were two other topics we think deserve special attention: {% assign timestamp="37:35" %}

     - [Mempool clustering][] summarizes a suggestion for a significant redesign of how transactions and their metadata are stored in